junkbyte/flash-console/doc/ReadMe.txt

 == Change Log ==

+===2.5 BETA 2 ===
+  * Features
+   * *Object linking* where you can click on an object in the log to inspect or get scope for commandline
+   * *Custom slash commands* use Cc.addSlashCommand(...);
+   * *Custom top menu* use Cc.addMenu(...) to add your own menu on top
+   * *Commandline hinting* suggests possible first words
+   * */filter* and */filterexp* will also underline matching strings
+   * *Magnification* in ruler tool
+  * Major changes
+   * You must set Cc.config.commandLineAllowed = true; to be able to use full commandline features
+   * Commandline can set to visible even if Cc.config.commandLineAllowed is set to false so that /filter and /filterexp is available
+   * Cc.stack() no longer accept channel name. use Cc.stackch() for channel
+   * Key bindings and password will not trigger if you have focus on an input textfield
+   * Removed Cc.viewingChannel. use Cc.setViewingChannel to set
+   * Removed Cc.paused.
+If you want to pause, press P in top menu
+   * Removed Cc.remote as it is a special use case
+   * Removed Cc.setPanelArea, Cc.commandBase and Cc.runCommand for simplicity
+   * Remoting now use ByteArray data format which will break older clients but is faster and more efficent
+  * Minor changes
+   * Clicking on the priority filter P0 will now skip priorities that are not used.
+Shift click to go backwards
+   * Top menu can now be hidden from UI OR Cc.config.style.topMenu = false;
+   * Remote: to run local command line on remote, prefix string with ~, e.g. `~stage.frameRate=100;`
+   * Classes now get a `*` around the name to signify that its a class and not an instance of a class. eg. `*Sprite*`
+   * Pressing Enter while console is visible will auto focus to commandLine
+   * added /commands command to list all slash commands
+   * added /keybinds command to list all used key binds
+   * commandLine autoScoping can be set from Cc.config.commandLineAutoScope
+   * You can no longer change the name of global/console/default/filtered channels
+   * Simplied sourcecode where possible while keeping compile size down
+  * Bug fixes
+   * Channel name generation from non-string param in Cc.logch, Cc.warnch, etc...
+   * Not being able to keep selection while scrolling up.
+You may sometimes still have problem selecting while scrolling down
+   * After dragging the main panel outside screen, it will snap back to view if you toggle it by entering the password
+   * Fixed memory leak from deleted logs

 ===2.4===

   * Renamed source package name to com.junkbyte.console - to be less personal
   * Renamed C to Cc so that FlashBuilder pick up as auto complete.
 Cc stands for Console controller.
   * Moved a lot of 'configuration' settings from Cc. to ConsoleConfig (that you pass at start)